mmomtchev/hadron-js/README.md

 * `native` for enabling a native build, currently must always be enabled
 * `wasm` for enabling a WASM build
-* `async` for enabling async support, the resulting WASM build will require [COOP/COEP](https://web.dev/articles/coop-coep)
+* `flavor` for enabling async support, the resulting WASM build will require [COOP/COEP](https://web.dev/articles/coop-coep), default is `"async"`, use `"sync"` for a WASM build that works without any HTTP configuration,
 * `conan` for enabling the conan integration

 Additionally, the following options can be both in the `xpack` section to be applied globally or in a specific build configuration: